 Staying hydrated is nothing more than Nutrition 101.
 After all, your body is 60 percent water, so it’s no surprise you need to drink enough water to optimize physical processes.
 Drinking water is also key to consuming the correct amount of daily calories – often we mistake hunger for thirst, so when in doubt drink water first.
-Water is the foundation of healthy and clear skin, so aim for 8 glasses of water every day.
+Water is the foundation of healthy, clear skin so aim for 8 glasses of water every day.

-Unfortunately, sugar is in just about everything we eat, all day long, making it difficult to avoid.
+Sugar is decidedly not a part of any acne diet.
+Unfortunately, it’s in just about everything we eat, all day long, making it difficult to avoid.
 Keep your daily sugar intake within the recommended two to four servings of the fructose found in fruit, and avoid sugars found elsewhere, like in refined carbohydrates and candy aisle sweets.
 Sugar, particularly from certain sources, can exacerbate acne – and cause a whole host of other health problems.

 Most alcoholic drinks are super sugary, and thus bad for you.
 Then there’s the simple and stark fact that alcohol is literally a poison you are choosing to put in your body (and probably paying good money for) that can cause heart disease, stroke and dementia – just to name a few nasty side-effects.
 Forget your skin – just about every organ in your body hates alcohol.
 So if you do drink, do so in moderation – and drink lots of water to mitigate alcohol’s effects.

-An easier distinction to remember is that processed foods tend to contain more sugars, salts and fats than we need, while fresh ingredients you purchase and prepare yourself at home tend to be healthier because you can control what you put in and avoid preservatives and additives.
+Processed foods tend to contain more sugars, salts and fats than we need, while meals you prepare with fresh ingredients at home tend to be healthier because you can control what you put in.
 It may seem difficult and more costly at first, but once you have stocked your kitchen with the basic cooking ingredients you routinely need, you’ll find that cooking at home isn’t just healthier, it’s also cheaper.
-You’ll never return to the frozen food aisle again.
+You’ll never return to eating from packages again.